Final energy consumption by sector

-The indicator tracks progress made in reducing the energy consumption by the different end-use sectors.
+The indicator tracks progress made in reducing energy consumption in the different end-use sectors.
 Indirectly, the indicator shows progress (or lack of) in reducing the associated environmental impacts of energy production because of avoided energy supply.
 It can be used to monitor progress in implementation of energy efficiency and energy conservation policies.
-In the EU-27, the calculation of both GHG emissions and renewable targets for 2020 entails a certain level of energy efficiency/conservation; hence, one would expect to see progress in reducing the final energy consumption.
-This year the indicator has also been extended to look in more detail at the final energy consumption by fuel type for each sector.
+In the EU-27, the calculation of both GHG emissions and renewable targets for 2020 entails a certain level of energy efficiency/conservation.

 - No rationale references available

 Final energy consumption covers energy supplied to the final consumer for all energy uses.
 It is calculated as the sum of final energy consumption of all sectors.
 These are disaggregated to cover industry, transport, households, services and agriculture.

 The indicator can be presented in relative or absolute terms.
 The relative contribution of a specific sector is measured by the ratio between the final energy consumption of that sector and total final energy consumption calculated for a calendar year.
 It is a useful indicator which highlights a country's sectoral needs in terms of final energy demand.

 Final energy consumption is measured in thousand tonnes of oil equivalent (ktoe).

 The trend in final energy consumption by fuel type and by sector provides a broad indication of progress in reducing final energy consumption and associated environmental impacts by the different end-use sectors (transport, industry, services and households).